johnnynienstedt/4S_Pitching/README.md

 --- | --- | ---
 Stuff+ | 0.46 | 0.17
 botStf | 0.43 | 0.25
-4S+    | 0.44 | 0.23
+4S+    | 0.44 | 0.22

 ERA:
 Model | Same Season | Next Season
 --- | --- | ---
 Stuff+ | 0.11 | 0.07
 botStf | 0.16 | 0.10
-4S+    | 0.18 | 0.06
+4S+    | 0.19 | 0.06

-Of course, 4S+ is really just 3S+ at this point.
+The current weights (descriptive/predictive) for 4S+ are:

-The current weights (descriptive/predictive) for 3S+ are:
+- Shape+ - 43% / 78%
-- Shape+ - 38% / 87%
+- Spot+  - 48% / 6%
-- Spot+  - 59% / 0%
+- Slot+  -  5% / 11%
-- Slot+  -  4% / 13%
+- Sequence+ - 4% / 5%

 # Insights
-4S+ has Josh Hader as the best per-inning pitcher in baseball, and Johnny Cueto as the worst.
+4S+ has Josh Hader as the best per-inning pitcher in baseball, and Kyle Hendricks as the worst.
 It expects Hurston Waldrep to improve the most from 2024, and Nick Hernandez to regress the most.